The Reichenbach Fall: Plot

 John Watson is in his first meeting with his therapist after eighteen months.
 Struggling to explain his visit, he eventually chokes out the words, "My best friend, Sherlock Holmes, is dead".
 The episode flashes back to three months earlier, with Sherlock receiving plaudits and gifts from various people for whom he has solved cases, along with much-unwanted media attention, especially for his recovery of a Turner painting of Reichenbach Falls.

-Meanwhile, Moriarty proceeds to break into the case where the Crown Jewels are kept, while simultaneously opening the vault at the Bank of England and unlocking all the cells at Pentonville Prison via his mobile phone.
+Meanwhile, Moriarty uses his mobile phone to simultaneously break into the case where the Crown Jewels are kept, open the vault at the Bank of England and unlocking all the cells at Pentonville Prison.
 Before smashing the Crown Jewels' case, he writes the words "Get Sherlock" on the outside, to be seen by the security cameras.
 He then allows himself to be caught by the police wearing the jewels and sitting on the throne.

 Sherlock is called to testify at Moriarty's trial, where he explains that Moriarty is a criminal mastermind.
-Moriarty has threatened the jurors with the deaths of their families into voting 'not guilty.'
-After being acquitted, Moriarty visits Sherlock and, after explaining that his break-in was a publicity stunt to show powerful potential clients what he is capable of, tells him, "I owe you a fall".
-Meanwhile, John is summoned to see Mycroft, who explains that some professional assassins have moved into flats on Baker Street and asks him to watch out for Sherlock.
+Moriarty has threatened the jurors with the deaths of their families, leading them to vote "not guilty".
+After being acquitted, Moriarty visits Sherlock and explains that his break-in was a publicity stunt to show potential clients what he is capable of, adding, "I owe you a fall."
+Meanwhile, John is summoned to see Mycroft, who explains that four professional assassins have moved into flats on Baker Street and asks him to watch out for Sherlock.

-Sherlock and John investigate the kidnapping of the children of the British Ambassador to the U.S., Rufus Bruhl, part of a plot by Moriarty to make others suspect that Sherlock has been staging all his cases himself.
-He has traumatised the girl, so she is terrified of Sherlock when seeing him, causing Sergeant Donovan to suspect Sherlock.
-A reluctant Lestrade is forced to arrest Sherlock, but Sherlock escapes with John handcuffed as his 'hostage'.
+Sherlock and John investigate the kidnapping of the children of the British Ambassador to the U.S., Rufus Bruhl.
+Sherlock deciphers evidence allowing the police to find the children, but as part of a plot to make others suspect that Sherlock has been staging his cases himself, Moriarty has traumatised the girl, so she is terrified of Sherlock when seeing him.
+Sergeant Donovan begins to suspect Sherlock.
+The chief superintendent forces a reluctant Lestrade to arrest Sherlock, but he escapes with John handcuffed as his 'hostage'.
 They realise Moriarty's "Get Sherlock" has convinced the criminal underworld that Moriarty has given Sherlock the computer code he used to pull off his triple heist.
 This code is supposedly capable of bypassing all security systems.